 Federal program reimbursement is available only for services rendered by licensed medical providers, and only if those providers have not previously been excluded from program participation.
 Billing for services rendered by an unlicensed or excluded provider can result in fraud charges under the FCA, even if the provider is not directly affiliated with your practice.

 10. Physician Certification Fraud

-If your health care practice is being targeted in a federal investigation as a result of alleged billing or coding violations, it is important that you speak with an attorney immediately.
-To schedule an appointment with federal health care fraud law defense attorney Nick Oberheiden, PhD, call (888) 356-4634 or request a free consultation online now.
+If your healthcare practice is being targeted in a federal investigation as a result of alleged billing or coding violations, it is important that you speak with an attorney immediately.
+Our healthcare fraud defense attorneys assist service providers and businesses under investigation for alleged Qui Tam Lawsuit, Stark Law, False Claims Act, or Anti-Kickback violations.
+To schedule an appointment with federal healthcare fraud law defense attorney Nick Oberheiden, PhD, call 888-680-1745 or request a free consultation online now.